The Number One HR Solution on Salesforce

 • The pandemic has led to a short-term increase in layoffs, reaching 12.8%, while new hires have been comparatively low at 3.8%, which is equivalent to three new hires for every ten layoffs.14

-• Currently, 60% of companies have implemented hiring freezes, and only 5% have increased the volume of new hires.15
+• In 2020, 60% of companies implemented hiring freezes, and only 5% increased the volume of new hires.15

 • Less than 2% of survey respondents have reported that COVID-19 had no disruptive impact on their recruiting and hiring operations.16